Bio:

 PATH — an artistic practice by Janine Grosche

-Janine Grosche is a multidisciplinary artist and fashion designer based in Berlin, working at the intersection of experimental fashion, soft sculpture, and material innovation.
+Janine Grosche is a Berlin-based multidisciplinary artist and fashion designer working at the intersection of art, experimental fashion, soft sculpture, and material research.

-Her experimental latex work is collected in the archive of the Future Materials Bank of the Jan van Eyck Academie , an archive of materials that supports and promotes the transition towards ecologically conscious art and design practices.
+Her experimental latex works form part of the Future Materials Bank at the Jan van Eyck Academie, an archive dedicated to advancing ecologically conscious approaches to art and design.

 Other works extend into wax objects for PATH Lab, exploring wax sculpture and candle-making through ethereal forms and site-specific installations.
 Each piece is meticulously hand-sculpted, evoking ephemeral yet sacred energies and ritual.